Read on for everything you need to know about co-sleeping safely with your baby.

 It’s worth knowing the do's and don'ts when it comes to co-sleeping - whether it's something you end up doing with your baby or choose to do.

 Is co-sleeping safe?

-- your baby was premature or had a low birthweight (less than 2.5kg or 5.5lb)
+- Your baby was born premature or had a low birthweight (less than 2.5kg or 5.5lb).

-- your baby has a fever or any signs of illness.
-(NICE, 2015)
+- Your baby has a fever or any signs of illness.

 Co-sleeping more safely: positions and tips

 If you do co-sleep with your baby, here are the recommendations for safe sleep:

 - Make sure your baby can’t fall out of bed or become trapped between the mattress and wall.

 - Keep pillows, sheets and blankets away from your baby to avoid them over-heating or covering their face and obstructing their breathing.
 You could use baby sleeping bags instead.
 Use different togs for different seasons to keep your baby at a comfortable temperature all year round.

 - Avoid letting pets or other children into the bed at the same time.